0100101101011010/food/_pages/calculator.md

 ### Calrose Rice

-\* Use cold water and *unrinsed* rice.
-If rinsing your rice, weigh out the inner pot + dry rice first before rinsing and adding water.
+\* If rinsing your rice, weigh out the inner pot + dry rice first before rinsing and adding water, as the water absorbed by the rice should be counted as part of the water volumes below.

 | <sup>Amount of rice:</sup> <input id="inputCalrose" type="number" placeholder="grams" oninput="CalroseCalc(this.value)" onchange="CalroseCalc(this.value)"> | Harder, chewier rice | Al dente (just right) | Softer, mushier rice |
 |--|----------------------|-----------------------|----------------------|